wwwouaiebe/OsmPtv2NetControl/README.md

 The to tag must be equal to the name of the last platform.
 Correct the to tag

+## Invalid name for route ...
+Ok

+The name of a route must be 'Bus ' + the ref tag of the route + ': ' + the from tag of the route + ' → ' + the to tag of the route

+## Missing from, to, ref or name tags for route

+A tag name, from to or ref is missing

 ## An unordered object with a role ... is found in the ways of route ...
 Ok

 Reorder the objects in the bus route.